What you need to do for CIL

 Whether you believe your development is liable or not you should complete the CIL Additional Information Form:

-When you receive your decision notice granting planning permission it will indicate if we think your application is CIL liable.
+When you receive your decision notice granting planning permission it will indicate if we think your application is CIL liable, however this may be subsequently revised by the CIL Team upon their review of decisions issued.
+Once the planning decision notice has been issued by the Council, check with the CIL Team to confirm if your development is CIL liable.

 Applications liable for CIL

-If your application is liable for CIL you should ensure that:
+If your application is liable for CIL you must ensure the following forms are completed and returned to the Council before starting any development.

 - The Assumption of Liability Form(s) are completed as soon as possible